qiskit-community/qiskit-experiments/CONTRIBUTING.md

 There are a few other build options available:

-* `tox -edocs-minimal`: build documentation without executing Jupyter code cells
+* `tox -e docs-minimal`: build documentation without executing Jupyter code cells
-* `tox -edocs-parallel`: do a full build with multiprocessing (may crash on Macs)
+* `tox -e docs-parallel`: do a full build with multiprocessing (may crash on Macs)
+* `tox -e docs-lint`: lint docs and check for broken links

 ### Deprecation policy